sasadjukic/powerball/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;- Yearly Data (How many times your number has been drawn EACH year since 2016)<br>

 <STRONG>NOTES</STRONG><br>
 - The web app is still in development.
 It may get new features as time goes on.
-I haven't spent any time on design and mobile version of the app.
-Currently it is the best to view the app on laptops and desktops.